keijiro/Skinner/README.md

 ![gif](http://i.imgur.com/Elfd8QE.gif)

 *Skinner* is a collection of special effects that use vertices of an animating skinned mesh as emitting points.
-It uses a special [replacement shader] [ShaderRep] to convert vertex positions into GPU-friendly data, and thus it avoids spending extra memory and CPU time for handling them (uses GPU resources instead).
+It uses a special [replacement shader] to convert vertex positions into GPU-friendly data, and thus it avoids spending extra memory and CPU time for handling them (uses GPU resources instead).

 Skinner Asset Types
 -------------------